Notarial service fees will also increase from 1 January 2022.

 Under no circumstances should you try to use a passport that has been reported as lost or stolen for travel or identification.

 For more information about lost and stolen passports please click here.

 We can issue either a full validity (replacement) passport or a limited validity emergency passport.

 Full validity passports

 Please allow plenty of time for a full validity passport application.
-If your passport application meets all requirements, your passport will be ready for collection within three weeks.
+If your passport application meets all requirements, your passport will be ready for collection within the timeframe set out on the APO website.
 Your passport can be collected in person or sent by registered mail to your residential address.

 Emergency (limited validity) passports

 The AO may issue Emergency Passports to Australians needing to travel urgently and whose passports have been stolen, damaged or lost.
 An Emergency Passport may also be issued in some limited circumstances when clients are unable to wait for the delivery of a full validity passport due to a genuinely urgent need to travel.
 This is assessed on a case-by-case basis.

 Please note: Forgetting to renew your passport before its expiry or forgetting to check if you have six months validity for travel to some countries are not typically considered grounds for emergency passports.